 On losing his Shipley seat in 2005 Chris took up the post of Director at the New Local Government Network, a local government research organisation which campaigns for the devolution of power from Whitehall to town halls and local communities.

 Chris was a trustee of a national debt advice charity, CCCS (Consumer Credit Counselling Services) until the end of 2010, helping people in debt and campaigning for fairer treatment from the Financial Services industry.
 He is a member of the GMB Trade Union.

-He is currently serving as the Shadow Financial Secretary to the Treasury on Labour’s frontbench in the Commons (you can read his article on the Robin Hood Tax here).
+He is currently serving as the Shadow Chief Secretary to the Treasury on Labour’s frontbench in the Commons (you can read his article on the Robin Hood Tax here).
 He is married to Nicola and has a young daughter.